Fundamental classes in motivic homotopy theory: Introduction

 Bivariant theories represented by \emph{oriented} motivic spectra were studied in detail in \cite{Deg16}.
 In that setting, the fundamental class of a regular closed immersion is given by a construction of Navarro \cite{Navarro}, which itself is based on a construction of Gabber in the setting of \'etale cohomology \cite[Exp.~XVI]{Gabber}.
 A similar construction to our fundamental class for closed immersions, in the context of equivariant stable $\AA^1$-homotopy, has been developed independently in recent work of Levine \cite{LevineVirtual}.

-An immediate but important consequence of our work here is that, for any motivic spectrum $\E$, the cohomology theory represented by $\E$ admits a canonical structure of \emph{framed transfers}; that is, it extends to a presheaf on the category of framed correspondences (cf. \cite{VoevodskyFramed,EHKSY}).
-It is proven in \cite{EHKSY} that this structure can be used to recognize infinite $\PP^1$-loop spaces, in the same way that $\mathcal{E}_\infty$-structures can be used to recognize infinite loop spaces in topology.
+An immediate but important consequence of our work here is that the cohomology theory represented by any motivic spectrum $\E$ admits a canonical structure of \emph{framed transfers}; that is, it extends to a presheaf on the category of framed correspondences (see \cite{VoevodskyFramed,EHKSY}).
+It is proven in \cite{EHKSY} that this structure can be used to recognize infinite $\PP^1$-loop spaces, in the same way that $\mathcal{E}_\infty$-structures can be used to recognize infinite loop spaces in topology (see also \cite{GP}).
 In \cite{EHKSY2,DruzhininKolderup}, framed transfers are applied to construct categories of finite $\E$-correspondences, for any motivic spectrum $\E$, together with canonical functors from the category of framed correspondences.
 As explained in \emph{op.~cit.}, such functors play an important role in the yoga of motivic categories.
 Another application of the existence of framed transfers is a topological invariance statement for the motivic homotopy category, up to inverting the exponential characteristic of the base field \cite{ElmantoKhanPerfection}.

 An application of our theory of Euler classes can be found in \cite{Jin18}, where it is used to give a characterization of the characteristic class of a motive.